We take our celestial partner for granted. Study it just a little, and you will see how extraordinary it is. Check out these facts and questions.

 “A natural satellite cannot be a hollow object.
 Therefore, the moon appears to not be a natural satellite at all.” ― Dr. Carl Sagan

-Some of the most startling evidence comes from the crash of Apollo 13 on the moon.
-Seismic instruments on the craft record reverberations lasting for three hours twenty minutes.
-This vibration level indicates the crust has a depth of around 2 miles, leading researcher to conclude the crust is unusually light.
+Some of the most startling evidence comes from the crash of Apollo 13.
+Seismic instruments on the craft record reverberations lasting for three hours and twenty minutes.
+This vibration level indicates the crust has a depth of around 2 miles, leading researchers to conclude the crust is unusually light.

 To put this in perspective, we have Earthquake reverberations from intense quakes over the Richter scale of 6.0.
-These vibrations only last a matter of a few minutes because of Earth’s density.
-The length of the reverberation indicates the moon is exceptionally light or perhaps even hollow?
-What if the moon is a cavern inside?
-This prompts a host of other questions.
+These vibrations only last a few minutes because of Earth’s density.
+The length of the reverberation indicates the moon is exceptionally light or perhaps even hollow.
+What if it has a cavern inside?
 It’s one of the most interesting moon facts or mysteries.

 How The Lunar Object Influences Earth

-The orbit of the moon dictates the Earth’s rotation speed and angle at which the Earth rotates.
+The moon’s orbit dictates the Earth’s rotation speed and the angle at which the Earth rotates.
 Because of the Moon, the Earth rotates at 22.5 degrees from vertical.
-This exact placement create the four seasons in both hemispheres, the moon has had a profound effect on the evolution of life on the planet.
+This exact placement creates the four seasons in both hemispheres.
+Our lunar partner has profoundly affected the evolution of life on the planet.

-If it were farther away or in a slightly different orbit, it would adversely affect the Earth.
+It would adversely affect the Earth if it were farther away or in a slightly different orbit.
 The angle of the moon also affects the weather patterns on Earth.
-It influences the largest living thing on the planet, the oceans.
+It influences the largest living thing on the planet, the ocean.
 Its lunar cycles influence tides far more than the Sun.
 The different moon phases are constant.
 They complete a complete revolution every 28 days.

 The human body comprises 70% water content, so the moon affects us.
-Some believe lunacy is real, it increases crime rates.
+Some believe lunacy is real and it increases crime rates.
 The increase in light by the full moon may be responsible for a slight increase because night-time crimes are easier to commit.

 The Dark Side of the Moon

-The Earth rotates 400 times faster than the moon.
-The Earth turns 40,000 kilometers on its axis in a day to the moon’s 400.
-The Earth spins 366.259 times during one orbit of the Sun.
-The polar circumference of the Earth is 366.175 times larger than the moon.
+The Earth rotates 400 times faster than the moon and turns 40,000 kilometers on its axis in a day to the moon’s 400.
+The Earth spins 366.259 times during one orbit of the Sun, and the Earth’s polar circumference is 366.175 times larger than the moon.

 It appears the more we know, the more questions arise.
 The list of the most interesting moon facts is only just beginning.
-The investigation of Kuiper and Oort Belts is just beginning.
-We may know about the moons of other planets in our solar system than we do about our closest neighbor.
+The investigation of Kuiper and Oort Belts is just getting underway.
+We may know about the satellites of other planets in our solar system more than we do about our closest neighbor.